GaryAustin1/custom-properties/tle-custom-properties/README.md

 user_property_in('{"Teacher","Staff"}') - returns boolean - {} is string format for array in Postgres
 user_properties_match('{"Teacher","Staff"}') - returns boolean - must match all roles in array
 get_user_properties() - returns array - if user has over 1000 properties performance should be studied
-update_to_app_metadata() - trigger function - updates app_metadata with an array of properteis for user
+update_to_app_metadata() - trigger function - updates app_metadata with an array of properties for user

 Check the main readme for more info on how to add policies to your tables.
 You MUST use the example methods for calling the functions to have performant results.